Wyko/essential_deathworlders/content/books/bolthole-aces/chapter-01-Innocence-Lost.md

 The distortions of space around their ship began to fade as telemetry and sensors came back to reading normal space-time.
 The requisite few moments passed for the sensors to attune to a whole new influx of data and once they did the reality of the ‘trash heap’ was laid bare in the image that Goruu summoned to clarify the confusion of those sensors.
 Precisionly placed vessels, hewn from a design heritage that was at once so Gaoian and also entirely not, lay patterned out before them like holes in the fabric of space.
 The now distant dot of Gorai’s primary was still bright enough to provide a ghostly outline of negative space between each hull.
 It was almost as if the emptiness of space was somehow more reflective than whatever those hulls were made of.

-"Cruisers… all of them…" Geeran’s observation broke the silence.
+"Cruisers... all of them..."
+Geeran’s observation broke the silence.

 Goruu duck-nodded to himself without realizing.
 "Ok, but of what design, and whose?"